So you’re worried about a metal building getting hit by lightning? Don’t worry, we’ve all been there. I’ve got GOOD news and GREAT news…

 - Lightning is a flow of electrical current between the earth and the sky.
 The result of the electrical flow can be millions of volts and its costs can be billions of dollars of lightning-related damage annually.

 - Some people falsely believe that metal roofs can increase the risk of a lightning strike.
 Metal roofs are no more attractive to lightning than any other type of roofing material.

-- While a building’s structural steel will conduct lightning, it is the bonding, interconnection and grounding provided by a lighting protection system (LPS) that will dissipate lightning’s harmful electricity safely to ground.
+- While a building’s structural steel will conduct lightning, it is the bonding, interconnection, and grounding provided by a lightning protection system (LPS) that will dissipate lightning’s harmful electricity safely to the ground.

 - A safety standard compliant system provides proven and effective grounding to dissipate lightning’s harmful electrical discharge by employing a grounding network, which must include:

 - Strike termination devices (air terminals or rods)

 - Conductors (which can include conductive structural members)

 - Appropriate Interconnecting components such as connectors and fittings required to complete the system

 - Bonding to reduce potential differences created by the lightning current

 - Grounding electrodes (ground rods, plates or conductors) installed to direct the lightning current deeply into the earth